 - The “procrastination equation” is Motivation = Expectancy x Value / Impulsiveness x Delay

-- Break down your one big goal into smaller goals that are going to be achieved in a shorter time period.
+- Break down your one big goal into smaller goals.

 - Give yourself a reward for achieving each small goal.

 - The Pomodoro Technique: Setting up a task for 25 minutes and devoting yourself to the task during the 25-minute session.

 - Replicate real test conditions

 - Taking the 8-hour MCAT test